opensource-observer/oso/apps/docs/blog/2024-10-24-rf5-ballot-box/index.md

 However, RF5 also introduced several major twists: voting within categories, guest voters, and an expertise dimension.
 We’ll explain all these things in a minute.

-Like our other posts in the “opening up the ballot box” series, this post will analyze the shape of the rewards distribution curve and the preferences of individual voters using anonymized data.
+Like [our other posts](https://docs.opensource.observer/blog/rf4-ballot-box) in the “opening up the ballot box” canon, this post will analyze the shape of the rewards distribution curve and the preferences of individual voters using anonymized data.
 We’ll also deep dive into the results by category and compare expert vs non-expert voting patterns.
-It’s one of our longer reports because there’s a lot to unpack.

-The key question this round sought to answer is: _will experts vote differently than non-experts?_ Spoiler: Yes.
-But we have lots of data about their voting patterns, so read on.
+Finally, we'll tackle the key question this round sought to answer: _do experts vote differently than non-experts?_ In our view, the answer is yes.
+We have a lot of data on this topic, so you're welcome to draw your own conclusions.

 <!-- truncate -->